JiroLaurenz01/EnrollmentHub_WinForms/README.md

 1. Launch the application.
 2. As a student, click on the "Enroll" button and provide your details.
 Your information will be stored in the Microsoft SQL Server 2014 database.
-3. As a teacher, log in to access the dashboard and view your students' information.
+3. As a future student, log in to access the daily updates for your admissions's status.

 ## Contributing